An epicurean adventure to: South Africa

 Garlic

-We take the lazy route and use the pre-minced garlic in tubes/tubs.
+We take the lazy route and use pre-minced or chopped garlic from tubes or tubs.

-If you prefer using fresh garlic, the recipe needs about 5 fat garlic cloves.
-It's a lot, yes, but it's crucial to the character of Trinchado.
-Best to not schedule any in-person close-up meetings for the following day!
+If you prefer using fresh garlic, the recipe calls for about 5-6 large cloves.
+It may seem like a lot, but it's crucial to the character of Trinchado.

 Flour